ehtisham91/django-automation-with-selenium/README.md

 **`selenium_ecommerce`**

-"Website_code" directory contains the website code, while the "selenium" directory has all the scripts we've written to do interaction with website.
+"Website_code" directory contains the website code (website developed with django/python), while the "selenium" directory has all the scripts I've written to do interaction with website.

 **`Guide`**